Decorating With Vintage Bud Vases

 Spring Flowers:

-Put a tulip or two in a bud vase and enjoy it on the window sill above your sink.
+Put a tulip or two in a bud vase and enjoy it on the windowsill above your sink.
 Or in a guest room when guests are expected any minute.
+Decorating a space with a few tulips in a vintage bud vase makes things feel extra special.

-At this wedding, guests’ name and seating assignments were wrapped around each bud vase.
+Guests’ names and seating assignments were wrapped around each bud vase.

+One white flower with a variety of greenery surrounding it makes a pretty little display.
 The white flower is the star of the show.
 But the greenery is the cast that’s supporting it.

 The Invention Of Bud Vases:

+Automobile vases first started appearing in the late 1800s, not as an interesting novelty, but out of necessity.
 The vases, often filled with fresh, fragrant flowers, were used as air fresheners.
 This was to help cover engine odors and the scent of passengers themselves in pre-air-conditioned interiors.

-The small German sedan came to represent the “flower power” generation.
+The small German sedan came to represent the โflower powerโ generation.
 No vehicle was known for floral displays quite like the Beetle and its dashboard bud vase.

 Repurposing Bud Vases:

-If you’re going to make a splash, how about making a very big splash.
+If you’re going to make a splash, how about making a huge splash?
 With color!
+These are Anthropologie-inspired illustrated vases using glass paint by DecoArt.

 Hand Painted Glass Bud Vases:

+These “pretty in pink” vases had another life as clear glass vases picked up at the store.
 But with the creative efforts of one DIYer, they are now a stunning shade of pink.

 You can find the instructions here.